codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+In my career as a lumberjack I cut down exactly 52,487 trees.
+I know because I kept a log.

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+What five letter word is the motto of the IBM Computer company?
- 1. 100
+ 1. Pixel
- 2. 1000
+ 2. Click
- 3. 200
+ 3. Logic
- 4. 500
+ 4. Think

 <details>
   <summary>Answer</summary>
-  200
+  Think
 </details>